ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 :::

 :::Exercise
 Create a best-fit line for the new log-log plot.
-In Google Sheets, this can be found under "Label" in the "Series" menu trendline options described previously.
+In Google Sheets, this can be found under &ldquo;Label&rdquo; in the &ldquo;Series&rdquo; menu trendline options described previously.
 :::Figure:Figure

 ![](imgs/label.png)